| Title: | Calculation and Application of p-Variation |

 a number.
 The end point of the process in the 'time' scale. |

-generate Wiener process via partial sums process and
+rwiener generate Wiener process via partial sums process and

-generate Brownian bridge via rwiener
+rbridge generate Brownian bridge via rwiener.

-The original code of rwiener
+The original code of rwiener and rbridge was written in the package e1071.

 In this package these functions was modified to